 I found two turkey tenderloins at Trader Joes for $9, which was almost 2 pounds of meat.
 If I found a whole turkey breast at 3 or 4 pounds I would have used that, too.
 This marinade makes more than what you need for these two tenderloins.

 Once you’ve identified your turkey, invest in a sturdy injector, not a small plastic one.
-We received one for Christmas from John’s parents that we really like and surely haven’t used enough.
+We received one for Christmas from my parents that we really like and surely haven’t used enough.
 We should inject pieces of meat with spicy marinades more often.
-This one on Amazon is similar to what we have: Progressive International 4 in 1 Flavor Injector (affiliate link).

 You can see the pockets where I injected the turkey with the marinade.
 Those are spicy little pockets.